Roseanne Barr Returns to Twitter: ‘Don’t Feel Sorry For Me’

 She also apologized personally to Jarrett.

 “I want to apologize to you.
 I am very sorry to have hurt you.
 I hope you can accept this sincere apology!” she wrote in a tweet to Jarrett.
+In a second tweet apologizing to Jarrett, Barr wrote that her “whole life has been about fighting racism.”

-A longer statement apologizing to Jarrett also began circulating on social media.
+A longer statement from Barr also began circulating on social media.

 “I deeply regret my comments from late last night on Twitter.
 Above all, I want to apologize to Valerie Jarrett, as well as to ABC and the cast and crew of the Roseanne show.”